Eleven (Stranger Things): Season 3

 At the start of season three, Eleven and Mike have been dating for seven months, much to the dismay of Hopper, who is annoyed that Eleven and Mike are constantly together.
 When Hopper confesses to Joyce that he feels uncomfortable about the situation, she suggests that he sit down and calmly talk to Eleven and Mike about how he feels.
 However, this backfires, and Hopper resorts to directly instructing Mike to stay away from Eleven, threatening to end their relationship if he does not comply.
 When Mike is forced to lie to Eleven about why he can no longer visit her, she becomes suspicious and seeks advice from Max, who asserts that Mike is pushing Eleven aside to spend time with the boys.
-To take her mind off of the situation, Max suggests that they have some fun of their own by going shopping at the newly built Starcourt Mall.
+To take her mind off the situation, Max suggests that they have some fun of their own by going shopping at the newly built Starcourt Mall.

-The girls spend quality time together at the mall where they encounter Lucas, Will, and Mike attempting to buy Eleven a makeup present.
+The girls spend quality time together at the mall, where they encounter Lucas, Will, and Mike attempting to buy Eleven a makeup present.
 When Mike lies and says the present is for his sick grandmother, Eleven breaks up with him on the spot, to Max's delight (as similar things had been happening between her and Lucas) and Mike's shock.
 Eleven then leaves on a bus with Max, where the girls spend the night sleeping over at Hopper's house and use Eleven's psychic powers to spy on the boys.
 For their amusement, they create a game in which they spin a bottle and have Eleven observe whoever it lands on.
 When the bottle lands on Billy Hargrove (Dacre Montgomery) and he is watched, he appears to behave suspiciously and erratically.
 This concerns Eleven and Max enough that the two go out to the Hawkins Community Pool, where he works as a lifeguard, to look for him.
 In the process, they discover that Heather Holloway, one of Billy's coworkers, has gone missing.
-They soon learn that Billy has been corrupted by the Mind Flayer, and is taking Heather to be assimilated.
+They soon learn that Billy has been corrupted by the Mind Flayer and is taking Heather to be assimilated.